Experienced Las Vegas social security disability lawyers

 What can I do if my SSDI claim is denied?

 Approximately 66% of all initial SSDI claims are denied, as reported by AARP.
 However, you can file an appeal if your claim is denied.
-Most claims are initially rejected because the application was not completed correctly or the applicant failed to provide sufficient documentation.
+Most claims are initially rejected because the application was incomplete or the applicant failed to provide sufficient documentation.

 When you appeal your claim, addressing any issues or reasons why the claim was initially denied is essential.
 There are also deadlines for filing an appeal.
 If you miss these, then you have to start your application process all over.

 Unfortunately, it can take several months or even a year to be approved for social security disability.
-So, you need to ensure your application is filed correctly the first time.
-This is why getting help from social security lawyers for disability claims is vital.
+So, you must ensure your application is filed correctly the first time.
+This is why getting help from our skilled social security lawyers for disability claims is vital.

 What is the difference between SSDI and workman’s comp?